-As RIG is a component of OG, it excludes the impact of acquisitions and divestitures, and exchange rates.
+As RIG is a component of OG, it excludes the impact of changes in exchange rates and of acquisitions and divestitures (as described in the previous section).

 Pricing

 Pricing is part of OG and represents the portion of sales growth caused by changes in prices over the period.
 It excludes the impact of RIG, as well as the impact of acquisitions and divestitures, and exchange rates.